Awa Pit language: Word forms

+Possessive word forms

 Possessive word formations in Awa Pit can be used to decipher or specify a certain kind of function or occurrence.
 These range from location-object, material-object, whole-parts of something, and definitions very reminiscent of English prepositions.
 This is partly because of the usage of ‘relational nouns’.
 Possession seems to be the main connection that these functions have and in the case of Awa Pit, the postposition pa is a known marker or using possessive adjectives is another way.
 It is also explained that “In some cases, however, there is an alternation between a possessive postposition with pa, a possessive adjective, and a bare noun modifier, where the bare noun acting as a modifier must occur directly before the noun it modifies [...] the alternation between these constructions can be seen to depend on humanness and referentiality”.
 This means that if a modifying noun is labelled human and referential then a postpositional word form is utilized.
 A possessive adjective is used instead if the non-head part is considered pronominal.